top of page

 Michael Verde on-line workshop: The Lost Art of Dying

-The art of dying is the art of living.
+The content theme was based on the art of dying being the art of living.
 What we truly love comes to life in a form that death cannot touch, much less extinguish.
 At the end of our biological life we feel the passage of our spirit into all that we have loved on earth.
 The more intimately we live with all that we know—other people, our self, the natural world, and that which transcends nature—the less death is frightening.
 We can say this in another way as well: The art of dying is one that we practice, or not, every day of our lives.

 BABWA Group at RAAFA Bull Creek to re-focus activities